 The scientific basis of rehabilitation practice is at an important crossroad in health care, requiring scientifically-based and specifically-targeted approaches to maximize treatment effectiveness and minimize progression of dysfunction.
 It is therefore a goal of the Rehabilitation Science Graduate Program to train students for research careers as scientists investigating the basic mechanisms and treatment approaches to rehabilitation science practice.

 Meeting future challenges requires that translational research be directed to evaluate current methods and theoretical bases of practice and to develop these new methods of practice based on sound scientific principles.

 The Rehabilitation Science Graduate Program is one of seven graduate programs served by the Office of Biomedical Graduate Research, Education and Training (BGREAT) in the University’s Medical School, offering graduate students a rich environment for pursuing advanced studies.
-We welcome you to take a moment to review our site and learn more about the great work being done by our faculty and graduate students.

 Dawn Lowe, PhD

 Director of Graduate Studies